All Episodes

 Okay, so a federal civil rights charge.

-So do you understand that?
+So you understand that.

 That's what's going on here.

-There, it's not, you can't just magically be like, oh, this case is really, really big.
+You can't just magically be like, oh, this case is really, really big.

 There has to be a reason for it.

-A federal hate crime is a hate crime, is a cr uh a hate crime is a criminal offense, such as assault or vandalism that is motivated in whole or in part by offenders' bias against a victim's protected characteristic, including race, religion, sexual orientation, gender disability, or national origin.
+A hate crime is a criminal offense such as assault or vandalism that is motivated in whole or in part by offender's bias against a victim's protected characteristic, including race, religion, sexual orientation, gender, disability, or national origin.

-Now, what's interesting about this, now you might argue, and I think you can make a cogent argument that that hate crimes shouldn't exist, meaning the idea that just because you do it because of someone's race, that that shouldn't make it any worse, right?
+Now, what's interesting about this, now you might argue, and I think you can make a cogent argument that hate crimes shouldn't exist, meaning the idea that just because you do it because of someone's race, that that shouldn't make it any worse, right?

-So you randomly attack a black person, you randomly attack a Jew or a white person or an Asian person, that inherently doesn't make the crime worse.
+So you randomly attack a black person, you randomly attack a Jew or a white person or an Asian person.

 So there's some argument around that.